Adrian Sassoon: Career

 Sassoon began his career working at the Getty Museum at the age of 19.
 He worked as a junior curator specialising in 18th-century French works of art.
 This speciality has remained with Sassoon throughout his career.
 After working at the Getty Museum in Los Angeles, Sassoon moved to London to work with a prominent art dealer, who was known for selling 17th & 18th-century decorative arts to American museums.
 In 1991, he authored the Getty Museum catalogue of Vincennes and Sèvres porcelain.

 By 1992, Sassoon had amassed a collection of Vincennes ceramics from the 18th century.
 Apart from a handful of pieces, he sold the collection in the early 1990s to the Sèvres - Manufacture et Musée nationaux when he first went it alone as a prominent dealer in this field.
 Since selling his first Vincennes collection, over the subsequent decades he formed another collection of the same early French porcelain.
-Twenty pieces of this second collection were on loan for five years at the Getty Museum from 2018–2023.
+Twenty pieces of this second collection were on loan for five years at the Getty Museum from 2018 to 2023.

 A number of pieces in Sassoon's art collection have been displayed in museums around the world.
 He is also known to be a collector of various French 18th-century works of art and pastels, photography of his own generation, sculptures by Hiroshi Suzuki, a leading contemporary silversmith, as well as other contemporary works of art.
-Sassoon curated a selection of contemporary ceramics and silver in Inspired by Chatsworth for Sotheby’s New York exhibition in 2019 in association with The Chatsworth Estate.
+Sassoon curated a selection of contemporary ceramics and silver in Inspired by Chatsworth for Sotheby's New York exhibition in 2019 in association with The Chatsworth Estate.
 During the same year, it was announced that three works by Dame Magdalene Odundo from Sassoon's collection were on display at The Hepworth Wakefield.